jjb/votefwd/README.md

 	knex seed:run

 These voter records consist of randomized names and addresses.
-The voter file import process doesn't yet account for different formats from different states.
-That's a work-in-progress.

 #### Start devloping